malicea0783/fitness-tracker/README.md

 ## Usage

-Follow these steps to use the Fitness Tracker:
+Follow these steps to use the Fitness Tracker

     1. Follow ths link to the deployed application: [Fitness Tracker](https://mig-fitness-tracker.herokuapp.com/).